 The gorgeous view from a view point near the heart shaped lake

 After spending some time near the heart shaped lake, we started descending.
 There were chances of rain and we were supposed to trek down before the rains started.
 I was the last person to leave the spot as I tried to capture the best view of the heart shaped lake.
 But, the government officials were too strict to allow me trek a bit further.
 When I asked the reason why weren’t we allowed to trek till the top, I was given influence of Maoists as a reason.
 Well, it’s sad how politics can bar you from discovering nature!
+But, maybe this is just an excuse.
+The real reason may be saving an endangered bird species which is comparatively abundant near Chembra peak.

 Finally, we returned back to the parking spot where our cars waited for us.
 On our way back, the sky was getting darker and the sun fainter.
 We were now heading back to our town, where a rainy evening waited for us!